-I have worked on mine by myself but this is such an easy project for kids too, it’ll be so fun seeing them dipping their fingers in Mod Podge or sprinkling that pretty glitter all over the place (ok, ok, maybe the mess is not as much fun, I got a little carried away lol).
+I have worked on my mason jar Christmas decorations by myself but this is such an easy project for kids too, it’ll be so fun seeing them dipping their fingers in Mod Podge or sprinkling that pretty glitter all over the place (ok, ok, maybe the mess is not as much fun, I got a little carried away lol).
 It will keep them busy though and they’ll be proud to be able to make such a pretty craft as these DIY jar luminaries.

 Mason Jar Luminaries